UK says Russia's intelligence service behind sustained attempts to meddle in British democracy

 It said the U.K. on Thursday imposed sanctions on Ruslan Aleksandrovich Peretyatko, a FSB intelligence officer, and Andrey Stanislavovich Korinets, a member of Star Blizzard, for involvement in the so-called spear-phishing operations.

+The U.S. Justice Department announced separately on Thursday that it had brought criminal charges against both Peretyatko and Korinets in connection with the hacking conspiracy.

+Besides accusing them in the 2019 hack-and-dump operation of emails in advance of the 2019 U.K. election, U.S. officials also allege that they and other unnamed conspirators targeted the accounts of government officials in the United States, including current and former employees of the departments of Defense and State and of the intelligence community.

-The Russian ambassador to the U.K. was also summoned to express Britain's concerns over the interference, the Foreign Office said.
+The Russian ambassador to the U.K. was summoned to express Britain's concerns over the interference, Britain's Foreign Office said.
+Russian officials did not immediately comment on the allegations.

 “Russia’s attempts to interfere in U.K. politics are completely unacceptable and seek to threaten our democratic processes," Foreign Secretary David Cameron said in a statement.
 “Despite their repeated efforts, they have failed.”